Trump aide plays down prospect of upending 'one China' policy

 Last Sunday, Trump himself said in an interview on Fox News Sunday: "I fully understand the 'one China' policy, but I don't know why we have to be bound by a 'one China' policy unless we make a deal with China having to do with other things, including trade."

-Political analysts said that the call with the president of Taiwan and the comments on the "one China" policy could antagonize Beijing.
+Political analysts said that Republican Trump's call with the president of Taiwan and the comments on the "one China" policy could antagonize Beijing.

 Trump also inserted himself on Saturday into another sensitive dispute between China and the United States after China on Thursday seized an underwater drone owned by the U.S. military in the South China Sea.
 Trump called the seizure an "unprecedented act."